chenyun964/psa-frontend/README.md

 ## Deploying the application

 After running `npm run build`, there will be a `build` folder created at the root directory of the project.
-You can use FTP or SSH to move evertyhing to the web server.
+You can use FTP or SSH to move everything to the web server.